GustavoBordingnon123/api-of-games/README.md

 # api-of-games
-this is project to study how to make an api restful, whit a fake data base
+this is project to study how to make an api rest, whit a fake data base

 ## ENDPOINTS